 So what’s with the name?
-A starter, or a sourdough starter, is an ingredient used in the baking of some breads.
+A starter, or a sourdough starter, is an ingredient used in the baking of some breads (the sourdough ones).
 It is the component that adds sourness to sourdoughs.
 It’s made of flour, water and natural yeasts it gathers from the air around it (invisible yeasts).
-A liquid starter is more liquidy than a stiff starter; it contains more water.
+A liquid starter is more liquidy than a stiff starter – it contains more water.
 It’s a living thing kept alive by care and feeding, like a little, gooey baby.
 I have killed some starters in my life, kept some alive, brought some back from the brink of death, and started some unsuccessfully.
-I could draw some parallels between caring for a starer and caring for a baby but I’ll save that for another post.
+I could draw some parallels between caring for a starer and caring for a baby but I’ll save that for a post.
 Starters are temperamental yet resilient.
 I kind of relate to them.
 The starter I have right now is named Charlie.
 He lives in a glass, hinged-lid jar on my kitchen counter.
 He’s doing just fine, for now, like me.
 I should probably feed him, and myself.
 We eat basically the same things – flour + water.